ACM40960/project-LixuanLiu/README.md

 ## Preparation

-- `The whole program need to be run under tensorflow`
+- `The whole program need to be run under tensorflow environment.`
-- First of all some data need to be placed into right palce
+- First of all, data for this model need to be placed into right palce.

 ### Making the dirctionary of first level